Predicting Training Re-evaluation Curves Enables Effective Data Curriculums for LLMs: Further prediction results

 We now explain why TRECs converge as $\lambda \to 0$, or equivalently, as the AdamW timescale $\tepoch = 1/\lambda \to \infty$.
 In this regime, the effect of weight decay vanishes, and AdamW behavior approaches that of standard Adam.

-\cref{fig:hook} ($\middlefig$) (in the paper's introduction, \cref{sec:intro}) illustrates this convergence at 20~TPP: the TREC for $\lambda = 0$ (vanilla Adam) closely resembles that for $\lambda = 0.001$.
+\cref{fig:hook} ($\middlefig$) illustrates this convergence at 20~TPP: the TREC for $\lambda = 0$ (vanilla Adam) closely resembles that for $\lambda = 0.001$.
 Since both TPP and $\tepoch$ are fixed, the training-fraction term $\trainfrac^m$ in \cref{eqn:prediction} remains unchanged across settings, so convergence must arise from changes in the EMA coefficients $c(\trainfrac)$.

 \cref{fig:wd} provides direct evidence.
 As shown in the $\leftfig$, decreasing $\lambda$ causes the EMA coefficients to flatten toward the shape of the LR schedule.
 We observe this convergence behavior both for the decay-to-zero schedule ($\leftfig$) and the $\tenx$ decay schedule ($\middlefig$), with corresponding TRECs for $\tenx$ shown in the $\rightfig$ panel.